 Technical implementation of the portal has been carried out by a company.
 This involves close cooperation with the MII project ABIDE_MI.
 In this project, a digital feature has been developed that will enable researchers to send fully automated requests for available data to the MII via the German Portal for Medical Research Data (so-called feasibility inquiries).
 The aim of these requests is to enable researchers to prepare project proposals.

 The FDPG offers researchers the opportunity to request data and biospecimens from MII sites centrally.
 Requests can be made for data based on the MII core data set.
 This includes a wide range of datasets regardless of indication.
-During the test phase until the end of 2022 only scientists from the MII sites may submit feasibility inquiries and data use requests.
-Starting in April 2023, additional researchers may request access to patient data and biospecimens for medical research purposes and submit feasibility requests.
+During the test phase only scientists from the MII sites may submit feasibility inquiries and data use requests.
+Starting in Mai 2023, additional researchers may request access to patient data and biospecimens for medical research purposes and submit feasibility requests.
 When submitting an application, a positive ethics vote from the researcher's institution for the research project is required.

 The FDPG has been accessible online since September 2022 at: forschen-fuer-gesundheit.de.